dmlc/gluon-nlp/docs/get_started/data_api.rst

    >>> for data, label in train_dataloader:

-More detail about the training using pretrained language model and bucketing can be found in the following:
+More details about the training using pretrained language model and bucketing can be found in the following:

 .. toctree::
    :maxdepth: 1